The Invisible Guest: Plot

 Tomás poses as a reporter during a press conference attended by Adrián, noticing that he pulls out the same lighter he saw when fixing the car.
-He begs Adrián to reveal the location of Daniel's body so he can bury his son.
-Days later, Adrián receives instructions to take Laura to the rural hotel with €100,000.
+He begs Adrián to reveal the location of Daniel's body so he can bury his son, but to no avail.
+Days later, Adrián is blackmailed and receives instructions to take Laura to the rural hotel with €100,000.
 Adrián thinks the blackmailer may be the passing driver, who had perhaps followed him afterwards.

 Virginia suggests that Adrián could claim he saw the face of the man who hit him in the rural hotel room and then convince a court that his attacker was Tomás.
 Because Elvira ran the hotel, she could have arranged an escape route for her husband and then concealed it before the police noticed.
 Adrián then reveals he has always known it was Tomás but wanted to test Virginia as he is unsure of her talents.
 Virginia suggests planting an item belonging to Laura in Daniel's car, and claiming she acted alone.
 Adrián reveals the location of the sunken car, and confesses that Daniel was still alive when he pushed the car in.
 Virginia is noticeably horrified but quickly composes herself before Adrián notices.

 Armed with the knowledge that he committed murder, Virginia suggests Adrián is lying about Laura being the femme fatale behind their deceit and speculates that she lured him to the hotel with the money in an attempt to come clean to Daniel's parents.
 Virginia also reveals that Tomás has been stalking Adrián, Félix and even herself, and points to an apartment across the street where Tomás is lurking.
 Fearing for his life, Adrián finally admits that he killed Laura and staged the scene.

 Félix leaves a message on Adrián's voicemail, urging him to call back.
 Virginia suggests Adrián return the call before stepping outside.
 Félix claims to have located the other driver and assures Adrián his silence has been bought.
 However, their call is interrupted by interference from a recording device, which Adrián finds hidden in Virginia's pen.
 He recalls Virginia turning off his phone earlier; rifling through her "notes", he finds them to be blank.
 Looking into Tomás' apartment, he sees "Virginia" removing makeup and a wig, revealing herself as Elvira.
 With the recording of his confession, Tomás calls the police as the real Virginia Goodman arrives at Adrián's apartment.